troessner/reek/docs/Control-Couple.md

 You can find a good write-up regarding this problem [here](http://solnic.eu/2012/04/11/get-rid-of-that-code-smell-control-couple.html).

-## Current Support in reek
+## Current Support in Reek

-`reek` warns about control coupling when:
+Reek warns about control coupling when:

 * [Control-Parameter](Control-Parameter.md) - a method parameter or block parameter is the tested value in a conditional statement (as in the example below); or
 * [Boolean-Parameter](Boolean-Parameter.md) - a method parameter is defaulted to `true` or `false`.